mthvedt/battleship/README.md

 java -jar battleship.jar
 ```

-and follow the very simple instructions.
+and follow the instructions.
 Enjoy!

 ### The solver